dwoolst/robocopy-script-for-dropbox-backup/README.md

 WHAT IT DOES:
 My backup scheme does whats called a "Mirror" to make the specified folders on your ext drive be an exact copy of your source folders, so that if you delete a file on your source it wont take up unnecessary space on your backup drive.
 A great side benefit is that this "Mirror" is really a synchronization so that your subsequent backups happen extremely fast!

+I have created these 3 scripts:
+MOUNT.BAT
+UNMOUNT.BAT
+ROBOBACKUP.BAT

-I have created these 3 scripts.
-The first two are kust test scripts to make sure mount and unmount are working ok the pc. mount.bat - mounts your ext drive (just used for testing purposes, not needed to do backups) unmount.bat - disconnects it. (just used for testing purposes, not needed to do backups)
+The first two are just test scripts to make sure mount and unmount are working ok the pc. mount.bat - mounts your ext drive (just used for testing purposes, not needed to do backups) unmount.bat - disconnects it. (just used for testing purposes, not needed to do backups)

-This scipt is the one that will be used and run by the windows Task Scheduler: robobackup.bat - The backer-upper!
+This last scipt is the one that will be used and run by the windows Task Scheduler: robobackup.bat - The backer-upper!
 It backs up all your needed files to your ext drive.

 LETS GET STARTED: